wpwoodjr/rust-merge-sort/README.md

-# Benchmarks for proposed simple merge sort vs std TimSort
+# Benchmarks for proposed two stage merge sort vs std TimSort

+This repo includes all files used for benchmarking a proposed two stage merge sort with pre-sorted prefix optimization, vs Rust's current implementation of TimSort.
+The two stages are:
+* Top-down recursive depth-first merge, which helps data locality
+* Small slices sort using a fast insertion sort, then merge The total running time is *O*(*n* \* log(*n*)) worst-case.

 This benchmark is based on https://github.com/notriddle/quickersort/blob/master/examples/perf_txt.rs, (C) 2015 Michael Howell <michael@notriddle.com>